-This activity risk assessment must be used in conjunction with: Risk Assessments: General Welfare & Weather Procedures: Lifting
+This activity risk assessment must be used in conjunction with other school policies and procedures.

 Hazard Control Measures - how to manage the risks safely 1 Injury from lifting materials Leaders to ensure a group understands and practices correct lifting procedures.
 Lifting Procedures implemented.
 2 Getting stung Consider avoiding areas that contain stinging plants and insects.
 Demonstrate and explain which plants may sting.
+Warning signs/ ribbons around potential sites.
 3 Cutting hands on litter and Debris Area to be risk assessed regarding the occurrence of litter.
 Ensure the group is aware of potential hazards and investigate areas carefully.
 If litter is observed leader to be informed and the group told not to touch it.
 4 Trip/slip Ensure the group is told to watch out for trip/slip hazards before activity commences.
 Explain to the group how to move around safely not running or pushing.
 Activity area has its own risk assessment which considers trip and slip hazards.
 5 Banging into Low Branches Areas area chosen to avoid sites with eye height branches.
 Ensure groups are aware of any dangers these hazards may pose.
 Make sure the group move carefully around the wood without moving quickly.
-6 Dog faeces Areas with a high number of dog walkers are avoided.
-Ensure groups are aware of this potential problem.
+6 Animal faeces Ensure groups are aware of this potential problem.
 Leaders to carry antibacterial wipes in case of contact with animal faeces.
 7 Lifting and swinging sticks The group are shown how to lift and carry sticks carefully.
 The leader will step in to control a situation where branches are not being carried correctly.
 8 Fungus Areas with high numbers of fungi will not be used.
 The group are shown a fungus or pictures of them so that they can avoid touching them.
+Warning signs/ ribbons around potential sites.
 9 Toxic Plants Access to areas containing toxic plants will be restricted.
 The group will be told not to eat anything that they find and will clean their hands before eating food.
+Warning signs/ ribbons around potential sites.